-Buckwheat flour is very rich in protein and during fasts, except milk or its products no other protein rich food is allowed to eat.
+Buckwheat flour is very rich in protein and during fasts, except milk or its products, no other protein-rich food is allowed to eat.
 Only foods rich in carbohydrates and fats are the delicacies to be enjoyed during the time of fast.
-So to balance the meals with a good blend of carbohydrate, protein and fats and to fulfill the day’s protein requirement, buckwheat flour is eaten on fast days.
+So to balance the meals with a good blend of carbohydrate, protein and fats and to fulfil the day’s protein requirement, buckwheat flour is eaten on fast days.

-I sometimes wonder how intelligent our ancestors were who invented all these combinations to be eaten which is being followed as a tradition even today without knowing the reason.
-MAY BE THEY KNEW!!
+I sometimes wonder how intelligent our ancestors were who invented all these combinations to be eaten which is being followed by a tradition even today without knowing the reason.
+MAYBE THEY KNEW!!
 It is only after so much of scientific research on nutrition since the last two decades that we have got to know the facts of this wonder grain.

 This wonderful cereal is packed with various nutrients providing amazing health benefits

 - As mentioned above, it is very rich in protein as compared to other cereals with a biological value of above 90.
 This nominates it under ‘first class protein’ category and also due to its essential amino acid profile.